City, Black Leaders Partner To Employ More Black Youth

 “I was one of those kids and it’s an honor to sit in a new chair and be able to do what I’ve seen happen and that’s being a mentor,” said Samuel Kinsey.

-A cornerstone for many families around Del Paso Heights, and to Kinsey, who grew up going to the Roberts Family Development Center.
+The Roberts Family Development Center is a cornerstone for many families around Del Paso Heights, and to Kinsey.

-“If you give those kids more opportunities to strive, they don’t have to fight for their lives they don’t have to struggle,” Kinsey added.
+“If you give those kids more opportunities to strive, they don’t have to fight for their lives they don’t have to struggle,” he said.

-Once a struggle for Reco, now an opportunity for him to shine, and set a good example for his younger brothers.
+Reco now has the opportunity to shine and set a good example for his younger brothers.

-“I’m sort of a father figure to them, so I just wanna keep that up so they know they have a good track to follow in the future.”
+“I’m sort of a father figure to them, so I just wanna keep that up so they know they have a good track to follow in the future,” he said.

 Mayor Darrell Steinberg is hoping to expand a sales tax measure this November election, to create new programs and job opportunities for underserved neighborhoods.